 Oh, if we could only make our society realize that.
 If we could only even get many people in the evangelical church to realize that we don’t have to promise people material things.
 The Word is the greatest possession.
-It is supremely valuable for it leads to the path of joy, it converts the soul, it makes wise the simple, and all those things we’ve seen.
+It is supremely valuable for it leads to the path of joy, it converts the soul, it makes wise the simple and all those things we’ve seen.
 It is the source of the greatest possession.

+Secondly, the greatest pleasure.
+In verse 10 he says, “Sweeter also than honey and the honeycomb.”
+Nothing is as sweet, nothing is as pleasurable, nothing is as enriching, nothing is as personally meaningful.
+It brings the sweetest things of earth.
+What do you seek for?
+Where do you find your pleasure?
 I can honestly say to you there’s no pleasure in life like the pleasure and the joy, the lasting pleasure and lasting joy of hours spent in the Word of God.
 You see, the resolution of all of our problems is not a result of inadequacy of Scripture.
 It’s the result of an adequate application of Scripture, an adequate diligent study of Scripture.
 Scripture is the greatest possession and the source of the greatest pleasure.

 Thirdly, it’s the source of the greatest protection.
 Verse 11, “Moreover by them is Thy servant warned.”
 It’s a source of protection.
 In the face of temptation and sin and ignorance, we need the Word.
 It protects us.
 We hide it that we might not sin.